Section 124A of the Indian Penal Code: Pre-independence

 The first known registered case under the section was in Calcutta High Court in 1891; Queen Empress v Jogendra Chunder Bose.
 Bose's article, published in his own Bengali magazine Bangobasi, criticized the Age of Consent Act, 1891.
 The Act was described as "forced Europeanisation" and a gag on Hindus, who were described as legally incapable and prevented from rebelling against the Act.
 The authorities put forth a claim that Bose had incited rebellion; in his instructions to the jury, the Chief Justice William Comer Petheram explained the meaning of "disaffection" as "a feeling contrary to affection, in other words, dislike or hatred" and linked it with disobedience towards the government.
 Bose was nevertheless released on bail, and the case was dropped.

 The sedition trial of 1897 against Lokmanya Tilak is historically famous.
 Tilak, a lawyer by training, was also politically active in support of independence.
 He established and published two dailies—Kesari in Marathi and Mahratta in English; both being published from Pune.
 In 1894, Professor R. P. Karkaria presented his paper on the Maratha king Shivaji to the Royal Asiatic Society in Bombay.
 This turned into an annual celebration commemorating the anniversary of Shivaji's coronation.
 Three years later, Tilak published reports of this celebration, as "Shivaji's Utterances"; this essay doubled as an attack on the colonial government.
 Justice Arthur Strachey, who presided over Tilak's case, widened the understanding of Section 124A.
-Under Strachey's definition, the attempt to excite "feelings of enmity" against government was also a form of sedition.
+Under Strachey's definition, the attempt to excite "feelings of enmity" against the government was also a form of sedition.
 Tilak was found guilty by the jury and sentenced to 18 months of rigorous imprisonment.
 Tilak again faced charges against sedition for two Kesari articles, titled "The Country's Misfortune" (12 May 1908) and "These Remedies Are Not Lasting" (9 June 1908).
 Once again Tilak was found guilty under the newly drafted section 124A, and sentenced to six years of imprisonment in Burma.
 Despite the verdict, this trial, according to historian Mithi Mukherjee, "marked a fundamental discursive rupture in the history of empire and paved the way for mass anticolonial movements under the leadership of Gandhi.
 In 1922, Mahatma Gandhi's three articles for Young India resulted into his and Shankarlal Banker's imprisonment under the sedition section.
 While appearing in court, Gandhi referred to Section 124A as the "prince among the political sections of the Indian Penal Code designed to suppress the liberty of the citizen".